didde/ML/README.md

 The repository contains Matlab code for completed Machine Learning exercises, such as:

-*  Univariate and multivariate models, fitted with least squares gradient descent, including normal equations.
+*  Univariate and multivariate linear models, fitted with gradient descent, including normal equations.

-It is work in progress.
+*  Univariate and multivariate logistic regression models, fitted with gradient descent.

+Work in progress!